 What Makes Texas Sheet Cake so Unique

 Texas sheet cake is one of the most classic sheet cakes.
 It is filled with wonderful chocolate flavor.
-This recipe especially highlights the chocolate flavor by boiling the butter, cocoa, and water together which activates the flavor.
+This recipe highlights the chocolate flavor by boiling the butter, cocoa, and water together, activating the flavor.

-It also features a wonderfully smooth chocolate pecan buttercream frosting to top off an already moist sheet cake.
+It also features a wonderfully smooth chocolate pecan buttercream frosting to top off a moist sheet cake.

 Chocolate Sheet Cake Ingredients